George Baillie Duncan

 George Baillie Duncan (born India, 1912; died Isle of Wight, 4 April 1997) was a prominent evangelical Anglican and Church of Scotland minister, and Keswick Convention speaker.

 Biography

 George Duncan was born in India of missionary parents in 1912, and brought up in Scotland.
+His father had previously been a minister in Edinburgh.

-Educated at Merchiston Castle School and the University of Edinburgh, he studied for the ministry at Tyndale Hall, Bristol.
-He served as curate at Broadwater Parish Church, Worthing, later ministering at St James's, Carlisle; St Thomas's English Episcopal Church, Edinburgh; and Christ Church, Cockfosters (1951-8), where he was succeeded by the Rev. Kenneth Hooker.
+He was educated at Merchiston Castle School and the University of Edinburgh.
+And, he later studied for the ministry at the Church of England training seminary, Oak Hill College, in London.
+He was ordained into the Church of England, and he served as curate at Broadwater Parish Church, Worthing.
+He had three further ministries at St James's, Carlisle; St Thomas's English Episcopal Church, Edinburgh; and Christ Church, Cockfosters (1951-8), where he was succeeded by the Rev. Kenneth Hooker.
+In all three places, there was church growth under his leadership.

 Returning to Scotland he ministered at Portland Church, Troon, for six years, before moving to St George's Tron Church, Glasgow, after the death of Tom Allan; he ministered here from 1965 to 1977.
+During that time, Sinclair Ferguson was a student with him.
 In retirement he was a member at the Edinburgh Barclay Church.